 QuickBooks Desktop Enterprise is an excellent solution for small businesses that don’t have the budget for more comprehensive ERPs but still want to optimize their inventory management features.

 It’s a solid inventory management tool with:

 - A vendor database — and more.

 It’s great that you learned how to turn on Advanced Inventory in QuickBooks Enterprise.
 But if you have your sights set on business growth, consider expanding your QuickBooks ecosystem.
 A solution like Advanced Inventory in QuickBooks Desktop Enterprise is not built for scalability or complex inventory and resource management.

 Consider Method:CRM if you’re looking to integrate Advanced Inventory with other tools and features such as:

 - Online customer portals.

-- Customized forecasting and reporting.
+- Customized forecasting.